Field Notes · 06 May 2026 · Ground Up Guides

 Start with the city's online GIS portal — most North Texas municipalities publish ETJ boundaries as a publicly accessible map layer.
 The North Central Texas Council of Governments (NCTCOG) regional GIS data is also a useful cross-reference.
 When in doubt, call the city directly and ask.

-ETJ status is one of the first things I check on any North Texas land acquisition.
-If you're not sure where your parcel stands — or what it means for your project — reach out directly.
-The bundle covers all seven due diligence categories including jurisdiction, zoning, utilities, and platting.
+ETJ status is one of the first things to check on any North Texas land acquisition.
+If you're not sure where your parcel stands or what it means for your build, start with a Lot Viability Review.